The Devoid hypothesis is a different way to understand the ubiquitous nature of energy.

 Here follows the most 'compressed' but at the same time the most 'plausible' and still 'understandable' version of how to explain the Devoid hypothesis.

-(It's not the whole thing yet, because Neuralink hasn't finished the 'braincomputer interface' (or BCI).
+(It's not the whole thing yet, because Kernel and Neuralink haven't finished their 'braincomputer interface' (or BCI).
 Just kidding, I'm not waiting for a BCI, but it will be interesting when it works.)